What’s new with ONTAP 9.9.1 automation

-There are several new and changed automation features provided with the current release of ONTAP.
+There are several new and changed automation features provided with the current ONTAP release.

 - Enhanced online documentation

-The ONTAP online documentation page now includes labels indicating the ONTAP release that each REST endpoint or parameter was introduced, including those new in 9.8.
+The ONTAP online documentation reference page now includes labels indicating the ONTAP release when each REST endpoint or parameter was introduced, including those new with ONTAP 9.9.1.